-The class includes basic foil footwork, blade work, rules, and bouting.
+The class covers basic foil footwork, blade work, rules, and bouting.
 Foil classes are held at our Noblesville site and at Wilfong Pavilion in Founders Park through Carmel Clay Parks and Recreation.

-The class includes basic foil footwork, blade work, rules, and bouting.
+The class covers basic foil footwork, blade work, rules, and bouting.
 Electric scoring equipment is used.
 Classes are held at our Club location in Noblesville.

 Register for Youth/Adult Classes (8 years+)